 Dear Hydrology Section,

-As promised at the Hydrology Section Business Meeting in New Orleans and in the July newsletter, here are the new nomination guidelines for the Hydrology Section Awards for 2018.
-These guidelines pertain only to the Hydrology section awards: Walter Langbein Lecture, Paul A. Witherspoon Lecture, Early Career Award, and the Hydrological Sciences Award.
+These guidelines pertain only to the Hydrology section awards: Walter Langbein Lecture, Paul A. Witherspoon Lecture, Hydrologic Sciences Early Career Award, and the Hydrological Sciences Award.
 Union awards, medals and prizes and Union Fellows honors are overseen by the Union, not the Hydrology Section, and do not follow the procedures described below.

-The objective of the new process is to increase the number of excellent nominations for deserving and diverse candidates across our hydrology community.
+The objective of the 2-Step process is to increase the number of excellent nominations for deserving and diverse candidates across our hydrology community.
 Our expectation is that a streamlined nomination process will generate more nominations.
 As always, anyone can submit a nomination.
-I hope that you will consider someone you think is deserving.
-I hope that each technical committee will identify at least 1 person for each award, and that past awardees and Fellows will consider taking the time to nominate an outstanding junior or senior colleague.
+We hope that you will consider someone you think is deserving.
+We encourage our technical committees to identify at least 1 person for each award, and that past awardees and Fellows will consider taking the time to nominate an outstanding junior or senior colleague.

 How to submit a nomination?